Penn Jillette: Career

 Jillette served as host and presenter of the first touring performance by avant-garde band the Residents in 1983.
 The performance (titled The Mole Show and based on their "Mole trilogy" of albums) featured Jillette coming out between songs telling long and intentionally pointless stories.
 The show was designed to appear to fall apart as it progressed; Jillette pretended to grow angrier with the crowd, and lighting effects and music would become increasingly chaotic, all building up to the point where he was dragged off stage and returned, handcuffed to a wheelchair, to deliver his last monologue.
 During one performance, an audience member assaulted Jillette while he was handcuffed to the wheelchair.
 In later years, Jillette would contribute to two documentary films about the Residents.

 Jillette was a contributor to the now-defunct PC/Computing magazine, having a regular back-section column between 1990 and 1994.

 Jillette was the primary voice announcer for the U.S.-based cable network Comedy Central in the 1990s through the early 2000s.

 In 1994, Jillette purchased a house in the Las Vegas Valley and dubbed it "The Slammer".
 It has been featured in dozens of television shows and articles and was designed by his friend Colin Summers.
 He formerly recorded music there, and conducted his radio show at the studio inside "The Slammer".
 In 2016, he sold "The Slammer" so that his family could move to a less remote location.

 Starting in 1996, Jillette had a recurring role on Sabrina the Teenage Witch as Drell, the head of the Witches' Council.
 He and Teller both appeared in the pilot with Debbie Harry as the third member of the council.
 The show was created by Jillette's friend Nell Scovell.

 For a brief time in 1997, Jillette wrote bi-weekly dispatches for the search engine Excite.com.
 Each column ended with a pithy comment identifying which of the Penn & Teller duo he was.
 (For example: "Penn Jillette is the half of Penn & Teller that's detained at airports.")
-Jillette made a habit of linking many words in his online column to wacky sites that generally had nothing to do with the actual words.
+Jillette made a habit of linking many words in his online column to humorous websites that generally had nothing to do with the actual words.
 The columns are no longer available on the current Excite.com site, but have been republished with permission at PennAndTeller.com.

 Starting in 2003, Jillette, along with Teller, began producing and hosting the show Penn & Teller: Bullshit! on Showtime.
-In the show, the two analyze cultural phenomena, debunk myths, criticize people and aspects of society they deem "bullshit".
+In the show, the two analyze cultural phenomena, debunk myths, criticize people and aspects of society they deem "bullshit" including ghost hunting, circumcision, astrology and lawns.

 In 2005 with actor Paul Provenza, Jillette co-produced and co-directed The Aristocrats, a documentary film tracing the life of an obscene joke known as "The Aristocrats".
 It principally consists of a variety of comedians telling their own versions of the joke.